 On average, it takes 3-5 business days for an electronic check to clear the bank.
-This means, once the initial transaction is initiated and verified, it will roughly take 3-5 days to clear and show up in your bank account.
-However, this is not the full picture when it comes to the complete eCheck processing time.
+This means that once the eCheck transaction is initiated and verified, it takes roughly 3-5 days to process through the ACH Network.
+However, the settlement timeline may differ from the speed with which you receive an eCheck payment.

 eCheck Estimated Completion

-Depending on who you’re looking to pay via electronic check, you will most likely receive some version of an invoice for the goods or services you’re paying for.
-On this eCheck invoice you will input your banking information.
-The most common information required includes:
+As a business owner, you may be wondering how to send an eCheck to your vendors, suppliers, or other partnering businesses.
+Depending on who you’re interested in paying via electronic check, you will most likely receive an invoice for the goods or services for which you’re paying.
+On this eCheck invoice, input your banking information.
+The most commonly required information includes:

-- The bank account number which will be drawn from
+- The bank account from which funds will be drawn

 - Applicable routing numbers